Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Rigidity of globally hypoelliptic actions

 Let $G$ be a simply connected nilpotent lie group and $\Gamma\leq G$ a lattice.
-In this section, we prove case $(i)$ of Theorem \ref{MainThm:ThmB} following ideas from \cite{Kocsard2007}.
-As a corollary, we obtain Theorem \ref{MainThm:ThmA}.
-The proof of Theorem \ref{MainThm:ThmB} case $(i)$ follows from a general result on cocycles taking values in nilpotent groups.
-Similar ideas, of reducing cocycles taking values in nilpotent groups to abelian cocycles, have been used, for example, in \cite{Rodriguez-HertzWang2014}. \begin{lemma} Let $G$ be a simply connected nilpotent Lie group and $\alpha:\mathbb{R}^{k}\times M\to M$ a smooth ${\rm GH}$ action.
-If $\gamma:\mathbb{R}^{k}\times M\to G$ is smooth a $G-$valued cocycle then $\gamma$ is cohomologous to a constant cocycle. \end{lemma} \begin{remark} It suffices to assume that $\alpha$ satisfy $H^{1}(\alpha) = \Lambda^{1}(\mathbb{R}^{k})\cong\mathbb{R}^{k}$ and that $\alpha$ is minimal, so the GH assumption can be weakened. \end{remark} \begin{proof} We will prove the theorem by induction on the step of $G$.
+In this section, we prove $(i)$ in Theorem \ref{MainThm:ThmB} following \cite{Kocsard2007}.
+As a corollary, we also prove Theorem \ref{MainThm:ThmA}.
+The proof of Theorem \ref{MainThm:ThmB} $(i)$ follows from a general result on cocycles taking values in nilpotent groups.
+Similar ideas have been used, for example, in \cite{Rodriguez-HertzWang2014}. \begin{lemma} Let $G$ be a simply connected nilpotent Lie group and $\alpha:\mathbb{R}^{k}\times M\to M$ a smooth ${\rm GH}$ action.
+If $\gamma:\mathbb{R}^{k}\times M\to G$ is a smooth $G-$valued cocycle then $\gamma$ is cohomologous to a constant cocycle. \end{lemma} \begin{remark} It suffices to assume that $\alpha$ satisfies $H^{1}(\alpha) = \Lambda^{1}(\mathbb{R}^{k})\cong\mathbb{R}^{k}$ and that $\alpha$ is minimal, so the assumption that $\alpha$ is GH can be weakened. \end{remark} \begin{proof} We will prove the theorem by induction on the step of $G$.
 If $G$ is $1-$step then $G = \mathbb{R}^{n}$ for some $n$.
 The lemma follows from Theorems \ref{Thm:PropertiesOrbitLaplacian2} and \ref{Thm:Cohomology1} since $\alpha$ is assumed to be GH.